Late Mediaeval Agriculture

 It is on the former outfield that patches of run-rig are clearly visible today above the present cultivated fields and sometimes even above the present head dyke.
 Otherwise hidden features, like these rigs, are shown up clearly by patchy snow cover or when melting snow persists in the furrows or when the sun is very low and its rays angle across the hillside.
 The middle slopes between Tynron Doon and Craigturra were all cultivated and the patterns of the old fields show up clearly in the right light among what is now largely bracken.

 There was some haughland along the Shinnel, which was land liable to flood regularly.
 It was traditionally ploughed for three years of oats, then left under pasture for three years to recover.
 These meadow haughlands were surrounded by temporary enclosures called hainings.
 From April to July animals were kept off.
 Some hay could then be taken, then animals could graze it.

 Cattle and ewes used to be driven up the hills in summer for a few weeks after calving and lambing.
 Up on these summer shielings, temporary huts were built and folk often lived up there, milking cattle and sheep for cheesemaking, shearing sheep, spinning wool and cutting peat.
-One such hut is marked on the Pinzarie Map *11.
+One such hut is marked on the Pinzarie Map on the next page.
 There is the remains of another on Auchenbrack at 774974, where by following the track and sod dyke for 200 metres above the top cultivated field the foundations of a small rectangular stone building can be seen.